techidaily/site-win11-tips/source/_posts/a-comprehensive-analysis-of-windows-lav-filter-usage-and-outputs.md

  If you're using a newer version of MPC-HC, you can skip this section and proceed to configure LAV Filters.
 For other media players, install LAV Filters like this:

-1. Download their installer from[LAV Filters' Github page](https://github.com/Nevcairiel/LAVFilters/releases) .
+1. Download their installer from [LAV Filters' Github page](https://github.com/Nevcairiel/LAVFilters/releases) .
 ![LAV Filters Github Page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/lav-filters-github-page.jpg)
 2. Execute the downloaded installer and leave the default**Destination Location** as is.
 ![LAV Filters Installer](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/lav-filters-installer.jpg)